aarron-lee/legion-go-tricks/README.md

 - has a Decky plugin available for changing hhd settings: https://github.com/hhd-dev/hhd-decky
 - also has a desktop app https://github.com/hhd-dev/hhd-ui
+- hhd also supports overlay mode in Steam Game mode, and offers a solution for TDP and fan curve control

 RGB Decky Plugin - https://github.com/aarron-lee/LegionGoRemapper/